Learn something new every day

 More Info... by email

-On the more basic level, elder care involves looking after older people who may have trouble moving around and getting out of the house.
-An elder care service might drop by a few times a week to drop off groceries, deliver other supplies, and help tidy up around the house.
+On the more basic level, this type of care involves looking after older people who may have trouble moving around and getting out of the house.
+A care service might drop by a few times a week to drop off groceries, deliver other supplies, and help tidy up around the house.
 The care provider might also pick up letters for mailing, help clients keep track of bills, and generally ensure that someone is healthy and living in a clean, pleasant environment.
 Even at this level, the care provider provides a very important service: companionship for the elderly.

 On a more intense level, elder care may address specific health problems, like strokes, paralysis, memory loss, and other issues which commonly strike older people.
 A care provider might come by a private home more frequently to administer medications, help an older patient bathe, and perform other tasks to improve an older individual's quality of life.
 In more serious cases, a patient might require full time care because he or she is physically or mentally incapable of living entirely independently.